nnradovic/phone-book-app/README.md

 This is very simple phone-book-app where is shown elementary CRUD.

 ## Get Start
-Clone this repository in your htdocs folder in xampp.Create in phpmyadmin base phoneb and then copy sql to create table contacts with initial records.
+Clone this repository in your htdocs folder in xampp.Create in phpmyadmin base phoneb and then copy sql to create table contacts with initial records or just click https://marijaupwork.000webhostapp.com/index.php